jurra/rockin-webapp/Breakdown.md

 STORY: Introduce core data
     TASKS:
-        - [] Create the model in models.py
+        - [x] Create the model in models.py
         - [] Create the form with fields all
         - [] Import form in view and write the view
         - [] Import view in urls.py and write the url
         - [] Create template
+        - [x] Test model and its relationships
+        AC: Date entries should be valid and even automatically generated
         AC: User is not allowed to enter a core that already exists
         AC: Core section number should be a secuence from 0 to N for each well
         AC: If a core_catcher has preceeded a following core then the core_catcher count should be considered also in the core section number.
 Therefore, if the last core_catcher was 3 then the next core should be 4, 5, 6, etc.